Mavenoid help center

 Conversation

 A "conversation" occurs when a user opens the Mavenoid assistant and interacts with it in a meaningful way.
-Generally, this requires clicking/tapping a button (on a node that does not have "Step is triage" checked) or performing a search.
+If the assistant is embedded in a website or mobile app, this requires clicking/tapping a button (on a node that does not have "Step is triage" checked) or performing a search.
+If the assistant is in a Dynamic Help Center, where solution nodes may be presented as the result of an internet search, leaving the page open for ten seconds (on a non-autogenerated page) also counts as an interaction.

-If the user opens the assistant but does not interact with it, this is considered a "bounce" and is not counted or tracked as a conversation.
+If the user opens the assistant but does not interact with it or visits a Dynamic Help Center page and closes it within ten seconds without interacting, this is considered a "bounce" and is not counted or tracked as a conversation.

 Resolution